Louk Sorensen

 Re: Louk Sorensen

-Haha good stuff.
-I was in Melbourne in November and walked across that bridge.
-I could see a few of the courts but I suppose most of them are just for the warm ups.
-It's already a great underdog story.
-Hopefully he can produce a major shock against the American!ribs wrote:Good bit of fun at his match today.
+ribs wrote:Good bit of fun at his match today.
 Court 14 was tucked away in the corner of Melbourne Park with no TV cameras, beside the warmup court, and a score board that broke after the 2nd set.
 In fact, you could have watched the match for free from the pedestrian bridge over the railway line beside it.
-Lots of Chinese Taipai supporters complete with little flags and bunting set up at one end and the Irish muddled together at the other Some great first serves from Louk and lots of baseline rallies made it very entertaining.
+Lots of Chinese Taipai supporters complete with little flags and bunting set up at one end and the Irish muddled together at the other :-) Some great first serves from Louk and lots of baseline rallies made it very entertaining.
 Louk even got to sign a few autographs afterwards.
 Looking forward to tomorrow afternoon when he plays the american, though concerned about the number of aces that guy got his match today.

 Re: Louk Sorensen

-Ribsribs wrote:Good bit of fun at his match today.
+ribs wrote:Good bit of fun at his match today.
 Court 14 was tucked away in the corner of Melbourne Park with no TV cameras, beside the warmup court, and a score board that broke after the 2nd set.
 In fact, you could have watched the match for free from the pedestrian bridge over the railway line beside it.
-Lots of Chinese Taipai supporters complete with little flags and bunting set up at one end and the Irish muddled together at the other Some great first serves from Louk and lots of baseline rallies made it very entertaining.
+Lots of Chinese Taipai supporters complete with little flags and bunting set up at one end and the Irish muddled together at the other :-) Some great first serves from Louk and lots of baseline rallies made it very entertaining.
 Louk even got to sign a few autographs afterwards.
 Looking forward to tomorrow afternoon when he plays the american, though concerned about the number of aces that guy got his match today.

 Are you there?
 You will have to keep us updated.